Oxen-AI/oxen-release/oxen-rust/README.md

 The default sync directory is `/tmp/oxen_sync` to change it set the SYNC_DIR environment variable to a path.

+To run the server with live reload, first install cargo-watch

+`cargo install cargo-watch`

+Then run the server like this

+`cargo watch -- cargo run --bin oxen-server start`

 # Unit & Integration Tests

 Make sure your server is running on the default port and host, then run